maxhora/barretenberg/flavor-notes.md

   - specify width; relations
   - all polynomials used in the protocol

-Variable program width stuff only to be implemented by Plonk.
+Variable program width stuff only to be implemented by Honk.

 `initialize_proving_key` takes in ComposerType... is only used in plonk to easily select the manifest.